 Bad Intake Manifold Gasket Symptoms

 In some cars, there are intake manifold gaskets which also serve as a seal for the coolant of the engine.
 Naturally, if this seal were to be worn out or damaged, then coolant fluid will be able to seep through the seal and leak out.

-Then you could be driving and all of a sudden experience a stalling engine.
+Then you could be driving and all of a sudden experience a stalled engine.
 Of course, there could be many other reasons for a stalling engine, but a bad intake manifold gasket is surely one of them.
-Go to a mechanic and have them verify if it is this gasket or not.
+Go see a mechanic to have them verify if it is this gasket or not.

-3) Overheated Engine – An overheated engine is a continuation of the coolant leaking problem.
+An overheated engine is a continuation of the coolant leaking problem.
 If your bad intake manifold gasket has caused a coolant leak, then the coolant is going to get into the intake manifold.
 Once this happens, your engine will eventually overheat.

 This means you will be spending more money on gas for doing the same amount of driving that you normally do.
 As a result, your fuel economy will decrease greatly.

-5) Loss of Acceleration – Aside from an engine stalling, you may notice a simple loss of acceleration power after you step on the gas pedal.
+Aside from an engine stalling, you may notice a simple loss of acceleration after you step on the gas pedal.
 You may get a little bit of power at first, but then the acceleration will stop and start again as you keep your foot on the pedal.

 The replacement cost of an intake manifold gasket is anywhere from $190 to $540.
 The cost of the labor will be anywhere from $170 to $420.
 The cost of the parts will be from $20 to $120.